Oraprabandh Rambai

 Her mother was On Bunnag, daughter of Lord (Chao Phraya) Surabandh Bisudhi (niece of Si Suriyawongse).
 She is the elder sister of Princess Adisaya Suriyabha.
-She and her mother, and younger sister lived together firstly in the Grand Palace, then moved to the area of Dusit Palace, and lived there all of her life.
+She, her mother, and younger sister lived together firstly in the Grand Palace, then moved to the area of Dusit Palace, and lived there for the rest of her life.

-After an illness she died on 25 May 1933, at the age of 47.
+After an illness, she died on 25 May 1933, at the age of 47.